Edgio

 • Do not specify more than 1,000 IP addresses or IP blocks.

-• Ja3: Bot Manager Advanced only.
+Requires Premier Bot Manager, Advanced Bot Manager, or Edgio Premier.
 Identifies requests by the JA3 fingerprint assigned to the request.
 A JA3 fingerprint identifies a client using key characteristics from a TLS request.
 This allows us to classify traffic as a specific bot across various IP addresses and ports.

-• All: Do not specify the desired cookie within this variable.
+• All: Match against all cookies by not specifying a cookie name within this variable.
 Specify the desired cookie value or pattern within the Match value option.

 • Specific Cookies: Define the name of the desired cookie within this variable.
 Specify the desired cookie value or pattern within the Match value option.

-Setting up a cookie variable also allows you to define whether Edgio Security uses a regular expression, a negative match, or both when comparing the value assigned to the variable against cookies.
-Use a negative match to find requests whose payload does not contain the specified cookie.
+Setting up a cookie variable also allows you to define whether Edgio uses a regular expression, a negative match, or both when comparing the value assigned to the variable against cookies.
+Use a negative match to find requests that do not contain the specified cookie.

-• All: Do not specify the desired request header within this variable and specify the desired header value or pattern within the Match value option.
+• All: Match against all request headers by not specifying a request header name within this variable.
+Specify the desired header value or pattern within the Match value option.

 • Specific Request Headers: Define the name of the desired request header within this variable and specify the desired header value or pattern within the Match value option.

-Setting up a request header variable also allows you to define whether Edgio Security uses a regular expression, a negative match, or both when comparing the value assigned to the variable against request headers.
-Use a negative match to find requests whose payload does not contain the specified request header.
+Setting up a request header variable also allows you to define whether Edgio uses a regular expression, a negative match, or both when comparing the value assigned to the variable against request headers.
+Use a negative match to find requests that do not contain the specified request header.

 Sample values: /marketing?id=123456 and /resources/images